apriljeanpollock/frontendbankingapplication/README.md

 # frontendbankingapplication
-Refactoring the "Bad Bank" exercise and add additional functionality.
+Refactoring the "Bad Bank" exercise and adding additional functionality.